hengtseChou/niri-setup/COLOR_PALETTE.md

 # Frosted Midnight

-This is a color palette that I discovered with pywal, andd I just want to apply the to all my setups.
+This is a color palette that I discovered with pywal, and I just want to apply the to all my setups.

 <div align="center">